 Chips and Minor Gaps

 Many patients are troubled by minor cosmetic issues with their smile, including jagged or chipped teeth and noticeable gaps between teeth.
-Dental bonding is an ideal solution for these minor imperfections.
+Cosmetic dental bonding is an ideal solution for these minor imperfections.
 With a tooth-colored bonding material, your dentist can mask these imperfections in just minutes.

 Mild to Moderate Tooth Decay